 - A. Before the Corps can issue a Section 404 permit, Section 401 of the CWA requires ADEQ to certify (possibly with additional conditions) that the draft permit complies with effluent limits, state water quality standards, and appropriate requirements of state law.
 No discharge of dredged or fill material is permitted if: - 1.
-A practicable alternative exists that is less damaging to the aquatic environment, or - 2.
-The nation's waters would be significantly degraded. - B. ADEQ may grant, deny or waive water quality certification for both individual and nationwide Section 404 permits.
+A practicable alternative less damaging to the aquatic environment exists, or - 2.
+The nation's waters will be significantly degraded. - B. ADEQ may grant, deny, or waive water quality certification for both individual and nationwide Section 404 permits.

-5-6 5-6 COMPLIANCE REQUIREMENTS
+5-6 COMPLIANCE REQUIREMENTS

-A. The Town will not issue any development permit where Corps action is required but not yet taken.
-An applicant must comply with the requirements of Sections 401 and 404 of the CWA, as applicable, prior to commencing construction.

-B. B. WW astewater disposal systems shall comply with Arizona Revised Statutes and ADEQ requirements.
+- A. The Town will not issue any development permit where Corps action is required but not yet taken.
+An applicant must comply with the requirements of Sections 401 and 404 of the CWA, as applicable, prior to commencing construction. - B. Wastewater disposal systems shall comply with Arizona Revised Statutes and ADEQ requirements.